Valuable Goods by Air Freight to Canada

 - collectors

-Gold, diamonds, watches, art, jewelry, banknotes and other valuable goods have two things in common: they are small (light shipments) and the value per kilogram is extremely high.
-Air freight is not only the fastest for this type of goods — it is also the safest mode of transport.
+Gold, diamonds, watches, art, jewelry, banknotes, and other valuable goods share two things in common: they are small (light shipments) and have an extremely high value per kilogram.
+Air freight is not only the fastest transport mode for these types of goods — it is also the safest.

-Sea freight with a container full of valuable goods is a security nightmare: container theft, long dwell times at ports, limited traceability.
-Air freight via secure cargo terminals with direct handling from aircraft to vault minimizes the risk.
+Sea freight with a container full of valuables is a security nightmare: container theft, lengthy stays in ports, limited traceability.
+Air freight through secured cargo terminals with direct handling from plane to vault minimizes risk.

 - Precious metals: gold, silver, platinum (in bars or coins)